Steve Nallon

 Steve Nallon (born 8 November 1960) is a British actor, writer, voice artist and impressionist.
 Nallon began his career as a stand-up performer on the northern club circuit in the 1970s.

 He is known for his work as a voice artist on the satirical puppet show Spitting Image and for impersonating Margaret Thatcher on television throughout her time as Prime Minister of the UK (1979–1990).
 In his career Steve Nallon has performed a number of roles and characters as an actor and as a voice artist in theatre, film, television and radio.

 Early life

-Nallon grew up in a working-class family in Leeds in the 1960s.
+Nallon was born on 8 November 1960, in Leeds.
 His father was a church caretaker who had a long history of mental health issues.
-His mother died suddenly in 1970 when Steve was nine years old.
+His mother died in 1970 when Steve was nine years old.
 Because of his father's mental instability it became necessary for Nallon and his sister to move in with their maternal grandparents.
 Nallon later described his early years as "at times a tough and sometimes rocky childhood."
 After passing his 11-plus Nallon attended St. Michael's College, a Jesuit school in Leeds.
 Whilst still at school, he developed a comedy act and performed from the age of 16 in local working men's clubs in Yorkshire and the North.

 In 1979, Nallon began studying Drama and English at the University of Birmingham.

 Career

 Nallon worked as a stand-up comedian on the northern club circuit in the 1970s.
 After taking a degree in English and Drama he had a short time in repertory theatre at Theatr Clwyd (1983) before becoming a founding member of the Spitting Image team in 1984.
 The series aired on the ITV network for twelve years from 1984 to 1996 and featured puppet caricatures of celebrities.
 Although Nallon became well known for providing the voice of Margaret Thatcher on the show, he also voiced many of the show's other characters, including Roy Hattersley, The Queen Mother, Alan Bennett, David Attenborough, Harold Wilson, Bruce Forsyth, Robert Runcie, Edward Heath, Shirley Williams, David Frost and Malcolm Rifkind.

 As an actor, Nallon has performed in several musicals including as Narrator in The Rocky Horror Show at Leicester Haymarket Theatre and as Jacque in Carnival as part of a staged reading at the Barbican.
 On film, he appeared as the family doctor in The Girl With Brains in Her Feet, a film about a talented teenage athlete who struggles to come to terms with the traumas of life.
-In 2015 he appeared as Professor Richards in the film 51 Degrees North.
+In 2015, he appeared as Professor Richards in the film 51 Degrees North.

 As a voice artist and puppeteer, Nallon has performed in various TV puppet series including Cats' Eyes (as Jimmy) BBC Two, The House of Gristle (as the mother) BBC One, Crazy Cottage (as Vera, the cuckoo) ITV, What's Up Doc? (as Cassie) ITV, The Spooks of Bottle Bay (as Lady Dingledale, Lily, and Daffy Spook) ITV and Dan and Dusty (as Dusty) ITV.